-Read the HollandZorg Conditions of Insurance (PDF) for the cover and reimbursement applicable to care abroad.
+Read the HollandZorg conditions of insurance for the cover and reimbursement applicable to care abroad.

-Reimbursement for urgent care abroadUnder the HollandZorg public healthcare insurance, you qualify for urgent care abroad up to a maximum of the rate most competitive in the Netherlands.
+Reimbursement for urgent care abroadUnder the HollandZorg basic health insurance, you qualify for urgent care abroad up to a maximum of the rate most competitive in the Netherlands.

 |HollandZorg public healthcare insurance||The care provider that provides you with care will not usually have been contracted by us.
 In this situation, the reimbursement will be equal to the reimbursement that you would receive from us if this care were provided by a non-contracted care provider in the Netherlands.

 If a maximum rate applies to the same care in the Netherlands, we will reimburse you up to a maximum of this rate.
 If no maximum rate applies, we will reimburse you up to the most competitive rate in the Netherlands*.

 Alternatively, if you are staying temporarily in an EU/EEA country or Switzerland, you could receive a reimbursement in line with the social health system in that country (if this is more favourable for you).
 However, the care in question must be medically necessary in this situation.

 |No Risk II||none|

 * Explanation of most competitive rate in the Netherlands